brycecurtis/dfs-trucreds-hackathon/track/htc/issuer/README.md

    Team: <your team name>
    ```

-   Wait for Natalia will respond with your team's DOMAIN_DID and X_API_KEY values.
+Wait for Natalia to respond with your team's DOMAIN_DID and X_API_KEY values.

 Your team only needs a single DOMAIN_DID and X_API_KEY, so if you already have these, you can skip this step.

+## Gather information

+There are several pieces of information which you will need to get in order to write your custom issuer web application.

+**Note:** This section only needs to be done once to create your credential schema(s) and credential definition ids for your use case.

-2. Start ngrok as follows in a separate terminal window and leave it running:
+1. Start ngrok as follows in a separate terminal window and leave it running:

    ```
    ngrok http 3000
    ```

-   Let `WEBHOOK_URL` refer to your NGROK forwarding URL of the form `https://bba4-2603-6081-1e40-203-c1bd-fd8e-b2f0-b1d4.ngrok.io`.
+   Note that `WEBHOOK_URL` in the next step refers to your NGROK forwarding URL of the form `https://<uuid>.ngrok.io`.

-3. Clone the Verity SDK and build/run the sample Verity web application as follows:
+2. Clone the Verity SDK and build/run the sample Verity web application as follows:

     ```
     git clone https://gitlab.com/evernym/verity/verity-sdk.git